rubrikinc/use-case-aws-native-secrets-rotation/docs/quick-start.md

 2. Click on the settings/gear icon in the top right hand corner of the Rubrik console
 3. Choose Cloud Sources
 4. Click the plus sign to add a cloud source
-5. Enter the access key and secret key for the AWS account you are protecting
+5. Enter the access key ID and secret access key for the AWS account you are protecting
 6. Select the regions you wish to protect
 7. Configure file level indexing (if applicable)
 8. Click Add